Aidan647/multi_core_image_resizer/README.md

 # settings

-	size     -> #rect size to fit image in path     -> catalog with you images
+	size      -> rect size to fit image in upscale   -> upscale image IF smaller than [size] downscale -> downscale image IF bigger than [size] copy_ud   -> copy IF image are NOT downscaled and/or upscaled

+	path      -> catalog with you images
 	path_out  -> save path
+	overwrite -> overwrite if image exist in [path_out] file_extensions = [".png", ".jpg", ".jpeg"] -> tested only on ".png", ".jpg", ".jpeg"

 	prefix -> prefix for output filename
 	suffix -> suffix for output filename

 	quality  ->  0-100 quality for jpg
 	cores    ->  Number of streams :)